 - Generally speaking, Cannon Beach is one of the most photographed places on the Oregon Coast.

 Having been there myself, I can say that this place is really amazing in many ways.
-As an east coast native, when I first came here, I was floored by this place because I was just not used to seeing anything like in the eastern states, not even on the Maine Coast.
+As an east coast native, when I first came here, I was floored by this place because I was just not used to seeing anything like in the eastern states.

-A good way to describe what this place looks like is to imagine a meteor lands on land, makes a huge hole in it and then within that hole you can enter and see the ocean waves come in.
-That’s basically what Devils Punchbowl is and it’s amazing.
+A good way to describe Devils Punchbowl Oregon is to imagine a meteor landing on a shoreline, making a huge hole in it and then within that hole you can enter and see the ocean waves come in.
 It’s viewable from the top area 24-7, but if you want to go inside it, you can only do that during low tide.

 Cape Sebastian is an amazing yet easy spot to miss on the Oregon Coast because the turn into it is so small.
 However after discovering it and actually going there, I was amazed at how beautiful this place was.
 There are a lot of things to see here including: